|Style||Escorted or Guided

 Day 2: Istanbul.
 Arrive today in Istanbul, a city at the meeting point of two continents—Europe and Asia.
 You'll be met by our representative and escorted to your centrally located hotel.
 This evening, join your fellow travellers for a welcome dinner and briefing with your guide.
-Accommodations: Crowne Plaza Istanbul.
+Accommodations: Wyndham Istanbul Old City (formerly Crown Plaza Old City Istanbul).
 Dinner provided.

 Day 3: Istanbul.
 This morning, visit some of the unique and iconic sites in the city.
 Start your tour at the Sultanahmet Mosque, known as the Blue Mosque for the tiles and paint adorning its interior.
 Built between 1609 and 1616 on the site of several previous palaces, is considered to be the last great mosque of the classical period, and even today it is a truly epic sight.
 More than 200 stained glass windows admit natural light, the floors are covered with thick carpets, and the walls are decorated with incredibly intricate tile work and verses from the Qur'an, many by Seyyid Kasim Gubari, the greatest calligrapher of his time.

-Optional Excursion: This afternoon, enjoy an optional tour of Topkapi Palace, residence of the Ottoman Sultans for more than 400 years.
+Optional Excursion: Topkapi Palace, $40.
+This afternoon, enjoy an optional tour of Topkapi Palace, residence of the Ottoman Sultans for more than 400 years.
 The palace became a museum of the imperial era in 1924.
 The palace complex has hundreds of rooms and chambers, the most important being accessible to the public today.
 The palace houses a large collection of porcelain, robes and armor, as well as Ottoman miniatures and jewelry.
-In the evening, you may also choose an optional Istanbul by Night with dinner and show, experiencing local cuisine and folklore.
-Breakfast provided.

 Day 5: Ankara & Cappadocia.
 Travel into the interior of Turkey to Cappadocia.
 En route, see Tuz Gölü, a huge saline lake fed by streams and rain, but with no outlet.
 In the summer, the lake dries and exposes a thick salt layer, which is mined to produce most of the salt used in Turkey.
 The area is also protected as a breeding area for flamingoes and other birds.